 Consider this for good technique

 Low back pain is a common concern for many rowers.
-Research from 2015 found that 25 to 81 percent of injuries reported by male rowers were in the low back.
+Research from 2015 found that 25–81% of injuries reported by male rowers were in the low back (8).

-A common cause of low back pain is not engaging the abdominal muscles during each stroke.
-When this happens, the lower spine is forced to overcompensate for weak abdominal muscles.
+A common cause of low back pain is not engaging your abdominal muscles during each stroke.
+When this happens, your lower spine is forced to overcompensate for weak abdominal muscles.

-Another common mistake is pushing with the legs and leaning back at the same time.
-It’s important to keep these movements separate: Push with the legs first, lean back with the abdominals tight, and then pull your arms back toward you.
+Another common mistake is pushing with your legs and leaning back at the same time.
+It’s important to keep these movements separate: Push with your legs first, lean back with your abs tight, and then pull your arms back toward you.

 Don’t overexert yourself when you’re first starting out

 To help make rowing a habit, be sure to stop exercising when you’re too tired to maintain proper form.
-Experts advise against completing a strenuous rowing session after you’ve already tired your arms from another intense workout.
+Experts advise against completing a strenuous rowing session after you’ve tired out your arms with another intense workout.

-It’s also not recommended to undertake things such as high-load weightlifting sessions before completing a high-intensity workout on a rowing machine.
+It’s also not recommended to undertake activities such as high load weightlifting sessions before completing a high intensity workout on a rowing machine.